JuliusDgenius/alx-system_engineering-devops/README.md

-This repository is about the SHELL and SHELL commands.
+This repository is about SHELL basics.